open-contracting/infrastructure/docs/cost/index.md

 * **Assurance** -  an independent review of the disclosed data by assurance teams based within CoST national programmes.
 Teams may identify key issues of concern from the data that has been disclosed, and will put technical terms into plain language to allow stakeholders to understand the issues, and hold decision makers to account.

-* **Multi-stakeholder working** - each CoST national programme is managed by stakeholder group including government, private sector and civil society.
+* **Multi-stakeholder working** - each CoST national programme is managed by a stakeholder group including government, private sector and civil society.

 * **Social accountability** - raising awareness of key issues arising from the assurance process, and engaging civil society and media to hold decision makers to account.